kommander/aden/docs/index.md

 echo "alert('woa')" > index.js
 ```

 Check your browser.
 I just _injected the script_ into your html.
-You can wrap your html in a layout by using a template engine like [handlebars](/attitudes/hbs.md).
+You can wrap your html in a layout by using a template engine like [handlebars](/attitudes/hbs.md) or the [default layout attitude](/attitudes/layout.md).

 <div class="section-menu">
   [<i class="fa fa-arrow-circle-up" aria-hidden="true"></i> Back to the top.](#aden)